gglin001/Playground/snippets/pytorch_build_with_cmake_in_vscode.md

-# building pytorch in vscode using cmake
+# Building pytorch in vscode using cmake

 ## clone repo